 - If relevant, provide a list of publications (conference proceedings, reports, articles), presentations (local, national, international) and awards.

-- Awardee(s) will be required to sign a statement confirming that he/she will register for a minimum of 8 degree-related credits in Fall 2014.
+- Awardee(s) will be required to sign a statement confirming that he/she will register for a full-time course load in fall 2016.

 Applications must be received by Friday, April 8, 2016

 Office of Public Health Student Academic Services (OPHSAS) at firstname.lastname@example.org.